 I can’t blame the future king for returning when there’s a 300 km ski area to explore.
 There are excellent beginner areas, long groomed runs, huge powder fields and the “decelerated” ski resort of Schatzalp-Strela, where the pace is strictly slow and steady.

 So, now you have the 13 of the best luxury ski resorts in Europe.
 All you need to do now is select your favourite, find the money, and have the ski trip of a lifetime!
+And if the luxury is all a bit much for you or your budget then check out the top 100 European ski areas.

 If you fancy a spot of luxurious European skiing and enjoyed our article about the 13 best luxury ski resorts in Europe then check out our article about the best luxury chalets in the Alps.